Hygrothermal Material Data

 Accurate characterisation of hygrothermal properties aids architects, engineers, and building professionals in selecting appropriate materials, designing effective building envelopes, and optimizing energy usage.
 However, they can be difficult to obtain as they are often not required to be tested for in local or International building codes.

 Speckel identifies two types of hygrothermal materials groups.
 Where a product is Generic, we adopt hygrothermal defaults for Inputs and Functions based on local market conditions.
-Where a Supplier provides a material, we map the specific hygrothermal material data to their products.
+Where a provides a material, we map the specific hygrothermal material data to their products.

 Mass per unit volume of a substance, usually expressed in kilograms per cubic meter (kg/m³).
 Typically ranges from 800 kg/m³ to 2400 kg/m³ depending on the material.